survivorbat/do-azure-devops-build-agents/README.md

 ## Todos

-- Currently the private key generated for the droplets is displayed in the Terraform plan step, this needs to be hidden OR an external ssh key should be used
 - You can currently only create a simple build agent as of now, thinking of expanding it further later